 I’ve learnt that I like the predictability and comfort that comes with routine.
-But, what I’m also realising, (in part as I write this piece over a three day period) is that maybe the reason we (humans) do things like this because we innately know when things are too easy.
+But, what I’m also realising, (in part as I write this piece over a three day period) is that maybe the reason we (humans) do things like this is because we innately know when things are too easy.
 Maybe it is so that we don’t grow old and grouchy, and become “set in our ways.”
 At this time in my life, I’m still malleable, and I’m seeing that movement to shift perspective is what might maintain that sense of youth, and to help me to become more grateful for what I already have.
-If we hadn’t taken on this journey, I’ve no doubt that we would both still be “growing” in other ways, but that’s because of the type of people we are, and perhaps it would be at a slower pace.
+If we hadn’t taken on this journey, I’ve no doubt that we would both still be “growing” in other ways, but that’s because of the type of people we are.
+Perhaps it would just be at a slower pace.

 As things start to settle, I begin to breathe normally again.
 Each day Arlo sleeps and eats a bit more consistently, and other little routines are re-established, which help to stabilise a somewhat unstable way of living.
 There seems to be a pattern; the start of a sojourn in one location is always tumultuous, but come day 6 or 7 the storm eases and things don’t seem that bad.
 I hope that doesn’t sound ungrateful, it’s just that our lives are SO different now to what they were a few weeks ago and this adjustment period has been more difficult than anticipated.

 Although it doesn’t sound like it at this moment, I am content with being well and truly out of the zone where I feel most comfortable.
 Despite moments of utter (first world) despair, outbreaks of quiet tears and a wanting to just go home and resettle, secure and free from decision making and real responsibility, it’s becoming obvious that this trip was the right thing for me, personally.
 It’s thrown me the heck out of my comfort zone and into that wobbly, morphing space called GROWTH…which apparently, is not a bad thing after all.